 In East Africa (Kenya, Uganda, Tanzania) the year is loosely divided into the 'short' rains (November) and the 'long' rains (March to May).
 The 'rains' usually last for one or two hours each day followed by hot sunny weather.
-Nights can be surprisingly cold at higher altitude in western Uganda, Ngorongoro Crater & the Rift Valley.
+Nights can be surprisingly cold at higher altitude in western Uganda, Ngorongoro Crater & The Rift Valley.

-In Southern Africa (Malawi, Zimbabwe, Botswana and South Africa) the 'dry' season is April to October when the nights can be quite cold (May to August usually being the coldest months).
+In Southern Africa (Malawi, Zimbabwe, Botswana, Namibia and South Africa) the 'dry' season is April to October when the nights can be quite cold, particularly in June and July when it is very cold at night.
+Day temperatures are very pleasant at this time, usually mid 20s (°C).
 From November to March the weather is hotter and there is summer rainfall, although this is very intermittent when it may not rain for months, or it can rain for a day at a time.
 View African Climate Chart